thiswod/dewu/README_EN.md

 - **Text with links/one per line**: Input text containing URL links in this text box, one link per line

 ### Lower Area
+- **Option Settings**:
+  - Keep only the first image: When checked, only saves the first video/image to save storage space
 - **Save Location Settings**:
   - Text box: Displays the currently selected save directory path
   - Browse... button: Click to open folder selection dialog to customize save location